 On building

 - “Almost done” is worse than “not started”: Company value #2 is “always be shipping”.
+Engineering sets the standard for what shipping velocity means for the entire company.
 We must relentlessly reduce scope and consistently deliver the minimum viable product.
 Then, analyze, optimize, and iterate.
 Every week, every day.
 This is the only way to validate that what we’re building is truly what our users want.

 - No change is innocuous: Never assume that a small deployment won’t impact the entire system or that a minor metric calculation change will go unnoticed.
 These seemingly small changes can be the most harmful because they often receive quicker, less thorough reviews.
 Avoid cowboy deployments and embrace extreme caution.
 Plan, monitor, and remember that testing is not optional.